ImY0mu/smmo-wiki-resources/en/community/chat.md

 - `[[item name]]` - Tags the item with an interactive name and sprite.
 - `[!item name!]` - Tags the item with only the sprite.
 - `:a:` and \:al: - Shows your currently equipped avatar in chat. al is the larger version.
-- `:discord:` and \:rules: hyperlinked to the official SMMO Discord and the SMMO Rules page.
+- `:discord:` and `:rules:` hyperlinked to the official SMMO Discord and the SMMO Rules page respectively.
 - `:market:` - Links your personal player market.
 ONLY USE IN ADS CHAT.
 - `@[user_id]` tags a player's name in chat.
 To reply to someone quicker, click their name in chat.